diodechain/diode-docs/README.md

+# diode-docs
+diode-docs is a forked repo from diodechain that is owned by diode-docs github user.  reason being is cloudcannon requires user-level access to repos, and can only use repos the user owns/is-canonical-member-of, so needed to create an isolated user who owns the repo.

+repo has a branch for each area of content: about, network, app, cli, vault -> these branches are connected to respective cloud cannon sites, and then mounted via cloud cannon to the docs.diode.io domain

+sop is basically edit via cloudcannon's wysiwyg editor, cloud cannon auto-pushes to diode-docs/diode-docs.  from time to time, we may open pull request to diodechain/diode-docs to flow copy upstream.

 # Alto Hugo Template

 Alto is a minimal and modern Hugo template for static documentation sites, created by and optimized for [CloudCannon](https://cloudcannon.com).
 Browse through a [live demo](https://holy-ball.cloudvent.net/).